TinkerXR: In-Situ, Reality-Aware CAD and 3D Printing Interface for Novices: Evaluation

 \subsection{Qualitative Feedback}

-Open-ended questions in our survey, such as \textit{"What did you like most about using the tool?"}, \textit{"What challenges did you face while using the tool?"}, and \textit{"What aspects of the tool would you most like to see improved?"}, allowed us to gather deeper insights into the system's strengths and areas for improvement.
+Open-ended questions in our survey, such as \textit{"What did you like most about using the tool?"}, \textit{"What challenges did you face while using the tool?"}, and \textit{"What aspects of the tool would you most like to see improved?"}, and the thematic analysis of the responses allowed us to gather deeper insights into the system's strengths and areas for improvement under five overarching themes:

-\textit{\textbf{Intuitiveness and Efficiency}}.
-Participants praised the system's real-time AR design capabilities, highlighting the ability to visualize objects in situ.
-For instance, one participant noted the benefit of \textit{"visualizing the objects I designed in my real-world work environment"} (P4).
-Another emphasized the ease of creating designs with hand gestures, stating, \textit{"the simplicity of creating an object from imagination with my own hands"} (P3).
-The self-explanatory interface and the use of primitive geometries were also well received, with one user describing it as \textit{"easy to use, rich but also straightforward"} (P2) and another appreciating the ability to \textit{"model with simple geometries"} (P7).
-One participant commented on the integrated 3D printer support: \textit{"Magical that designing and printing is in a unified package.
-I can print designs easily"} (P6).

-\textit{\textbf{Comparative Advantage}}.
-Compared to traditional CAD tools, \systemName's AR-based, hands-on design environment offered unique advantages.
-Users appreciated the ability to design in real-time while interacting with the physical world.
-For example, one participant praised the process of \textit{"designing objects in the room"} (P5), while another highlighted the benefit of being able \textit{"to see all views of an object"} (P1).
-The use of hand gestures for modeling was another frequently mentioned advantage.

-\textit{\textbf{Areas for Improvement}}.
-Several participants pointed out limitations with the precision of hand tracking, particularly during fine-tuned operations.
-This issue was more noticeable in free movement mode compared to snap-to-grid mode.
-Some participants suggested the addition of more precise object manipulation methods, such as \textit{"numerically adjusting their positions"} (P6).
-Additionally, minor bugs were reported, including issues with depth occlusion, as one participant observed, \textit{"Objects sometimes cannot be seen due to z-fighting issues in depth occlusion mode"} (P4).
-Others pointed to occasional interface challenges, such as \textit{"UI issues, e.g., unwanted clicks, and not very precise hand/finger tracking"} (P2).
+\paragraph{Real-World Integration and Immersive Experience} Participants consistently praised the ability to design within real environments, emphasizing the value of \systemName's AR capabilities in visualizing objects in situ.
+For instance, P1 shared, “\textit{With \systemName, I could see how my design would actually look in the space it was meant for}.”
+P4 highlighted how designing anywhere — including outdoors — opened new possibilities, such as creating projects in natural settings.
+The immersive experience was widely appreciated, with features like depth occlusion enhancing realism.
+As P10 noted, “\textit{The occlusion made everything feel so much more immersive, like the objects were truly part of the room}.”
+The engaging and enjoyable nature of the system was also mentioned, with P3 stating, “\textit{Using the system was genuinely fun and engaging.
+I felt immersed}.”

+\paragraph{Natural Controls} The hand-based interactions stood out as significant strengths.
+P6 described them as “human-nature,” explaining, “\textit{Locking axes was so simple, just a (weak-hand) finger pinch and moving your hand on a direction}.”
+Similarly, the snap-to-grid feature was highly valued for its precision, with P2 commenting, “\textit{snap-to-grid was a game changer for precise alignments}.” and P3 commenting, "\textit{Snapping was very nice since it helped against my hand shaking on air}."
+These mechanisms allowed participants to focus on creativity without being hindered by complex control schemes.